ramhiser/blog-ramhiser/content/post/2017-12-28-bye-bye-jekyll-hello-hugo.md

 comments: true
 ---

 After one too many Liquid errors and all the Ruby dependency hell, I'm moving away from [Jekyll](https://jekyllrb.com/) to [Hugo](https://gohugo.io/).
-One less excuse to post more.
+One less excuse to keep me from posting.

 A handful of things to note about Hugo: